tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 description: "Something something."
 ---

-# Introduction

-Github Actions is the new CI/CD toy from GitHub to automate deployments, and try to move into the Travic/CircleCi/Gitlab CICD space.
+Github Actions is the newest entry into the Travic/CircleCi/Gitlab CI/CD/Jenkins space.

 In a [recent HN post](https://christine.website/blog/the-cult-of-kubernetes-2019-09-07) I saw Christine Dodrill using it and as I'm kinda attracted to shiny new things, I wanted to check out what the fuss is about

 I hope this post is not too eager and doesn't come off as an advertisement.
-I'm merely jotting down my first impressions and will reserve judgement after having used the system for a while..
+I'm merely jotting down my first impressions and will reserve judgement after having used the system for a while.

 I'm a little preoccupied with vendor lock-in and think that you should roll your own core infrastructure, but that's a rather philosophical discussion for another time.

 ## Introduction

-"GitHub Actions" is the new tool in the GitHub suite.
+Again, "GitHub Actions" is a new tool in the GitHub suite.
 It provides a way to combine individual tasks, called *Actions* to create custom *Workflows*.

 *Actions* are the smallest portable building block of a workflow.
 They are open-source snippets of code, individual tasks, that are used as *lego bricks* to create and monitor more elaborate processes.
 The *lego bricks* right now come in two colors; Docker Images and Javascript/npm code.
 It's easy to build your own, as we'll see in this post.